-Whether you’ve been blessed with long, luscious hair and your goal is to keep it healthy for years to come, or you’re dealing with some haircare woes like damage and hair fall - here are eight of the best herbs that you should consider adding to your daily routine to achieve your wildest hair goals.
+Whether you’ve been blessed with long, luscious hair and your goal is to keep it healthy for years to come, or you’re dealing with some haircare woes like damage and hair fall - here are eight of the best herbs that you should consider adding to your daily routine to achieve your dream hair goals.

-Saw Palmetto and hair loss:
+Saw Palmetto and hair loss

-Saw palmetto, also known as Serenoa repens, works to prevent hair loss and improve growth by inhibiting DHT production, a testosterone byproduct that contributes to hair fall.
+Saw palmetto, also known as serenoa repens, works to prevent hair loss and improve growth by inhibiting DHT production, a testosterone byproduct that contributes to hair fall.
 Studies have shown that regular use of saw palmetto significantly encouraged hair follicle growth and lessened negative inflammatory responses that can damage follicles and interfere with hair growth.

 This herb comes in different forms, including oral and topical applications.
 When ingested in capsule or supplement form, saw palmetto works internally as a DHT-blocker.
 You may also use it as a therapeutic hair treatment to improve scalp health and boost hair growth.

-Nettle leaf extract and hair loss:
+Nettle leaf extract and hair loss

-Horsetail and hair loss:
+Horsetail and hair loss

 Found in many hair products, horsetail strengthens hair, prevents breakage, and minimizes hair fall due to the silica it naturally contains.
 Silica is thought to speed up hair growth and potentially minimize dandruff.